flyteorg/flyte/rsts/concepts/admin.rst

 Admin Structure
 ===============

 FlyteAdmin serves the main Flyte API.
 It processes all client requests to the system.
-Clients include the FlyteConsole, which calls FlyteAdmin to list workflows, get execution details, etc., and FlyteKit, which calls FlyteAdmin to registering workflows, launch workflows etc.
+Clients include the FlyteConsole, which calls FlyteAdmin to list workflows, get execution details, etc., and FlyteKit, which calls FlyteAdmin to register workflows, launch workflows, etc.

 Below, we'll dive into each component defined in admin in more detail.